TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1AuditLog.md

 ```

 ## DESCRIPTION
-This function is used to query the BloxOneDDI Audit Log.
+This function is used to query the Universal DDI Audit Log.
 This gives you visibility on changes made both via the WebUI and API, along with the context of what has been modified.

 ## EXAMPLES